An Egg Soufflé Recipe With Autumn Herbs

 How This Recipe Came About…

-My dear friend Moe gifted me what has become one of my most used cookbooks to date.
-The Pleasures Of Cooking For One by the late Judith Jones explores the primitive art, preparation, and pure enjoyment of food.
+My dear friend Moe gifted me what has become one of my most used cookbooks.
+The Pleasures of Cooking for One by the late Judith Jones explores the primitive art, preparation, and pure enjoyment of food.
 It also explores the human mind.

 Food preparation is treating yourself.
 It’s giving yourself permission to be bold and go great.
-Create something that you will love and that will love you back.
-Food is your great gift to yourself, so relish the process of creating beautiful dishes for yourself as much as you will surely relish the end result.
+Create something that you will love, and that will love you back.
+Food is your incredible gift to yourself, so relish the process of creating beautiful dishes for yourself as much as you will surely enjoy the result.

 Judith’s Cheese Soufflé was among the first recipes I attempted from the book.
 This was WAY BEFORE I even knew I enjoyed cooking.
 This cookbook is part of my journey to where I am today with Not Entirely Average.

 I have thought A LOT about Judith Jones over the years.
-Both a writer and editor, she is best known for having rescued The Diary of Anne Frank from the reject pile.
+She is best known as a writer and editor for having rescued The Diary of Anne Frank from the reject pile.
 She also championed Julia Child’s Mastering the Art of French Cooking.
 And if those two MONUMENTAL achievements are not enough, she is a twice James Beard Foundation award recipient.

-To be clear here, we are talking about 2to 3 tablespoons of cheese to “flour” the buttered soufflé dish, and a wee handful more to compliment the herbs in flavoring the egg base.
-So when considering what to purchase, you do not need very much.
+To be clear, we are talking about 2 to 3 tablespoons of cheese to “flour” the buttered soufflé dish and a wee handful more to compliment the herbs in flavoring the egg base.
+So, you do not need very much when considering what to purchase.

-Also, keep in mind that when we talk about Parmesan cheese ANYWHERE on Not Entirely Average, we are discussing real cheese.
+Also, remember that when we talk about Parmesan cheese ANYWHERE on Not Entirely Average, we are discussing real cheese.
 We are never discussing anything shaken from a can.
 No processed cheese food either.
 ONLY REAL CHEESE.

-That said, there are many possibilities for subbing out the Parmesan and/or the cheddar.
-I absolutely do this very often because there are so many hard cheeses out there that I like better than Parmesan.
-I will confess however, that I LOVE the cheddar in this soufflé.
+There are many possibilities for subbing out the Parmesan and the cheddar.
+I do this very often because I like so many hard cheeses better than Parmesan.
+I will confess, however, that I LOVE the cheddar in this soufflé.

-You may use one type of cheese for throughout the entire recipe, or use two as I have noted in the recipe card.
+You may use one type of cheese or two throughout the recipe, as noted in the recipe card.

-Beemster is is a hard Dutch cow’s milk cheese whose aging process is similar to other hard cheeses such as Gouda.
+Beemster is a hard Dutch cow’s milk cheese whose aging process resembles other hard cheeses like Gouda.
 I cannot get enough of Beemster.
-When I am able to find it, I purchase and keep a block in my chiller.
-Even the very hard rind becomes useful for flavoring soups, so nothing is ever wasted with this superior cheese.
-In fact, Beemster is a cheese I will almost always purchase before any other.
+When I can find it, I purchase and keep a block in my chiller.
+Even the tough rind becomes useful for flavoring soups, so nothing is ever wasted with this superior cheese.
+Beemster is a cheese I will almost always purchase before any other.

-Comté is a French cheese produced in the Jura Massif region of Eastern France, this unpasteurized cow’s milk hard mountain cheese is matured in caves where it establishes its unique taste, texture and color.
-I use Comté as a substitute for cheese in and on pasta dishes all of the time.
+Comté is a French cheese produced in the Jura Massif region of Eastern France; this unpasteurized cow’s milk hard mountain cheese is matured in caves, establishing its unique taste, texture, and color.
+I always use Comté as a substitute for cheese in and on pasta dishes.

 Read your recipe…TWICE!
 Once you begin a soufflé recipe, time is precious.
 Speed is mildly integral.
 Your soufflé won’t be successful if you continuously stop mid-recipe to search for or measure an ingredient.

 Measure all the ingredients before you start cooking.
-I arrange my ingredients in the order in which I will be using them.
+I arrange my elements in the order I will use them.
 This helps me to move seamlessly.

 Ensure all your ingredients, especially the eggs, are at room temperature.
 Do not use cold eggs.
 Yes, this IS a thing.
 Do not use cold eggs…

-A quick lesson on cracking those eggs…YES, I AM SERIOUS!
+Here is a quick lesson on cracking those eggs…YES, I AM SERIOUS!
 Why?
-Because cracking eggs on any type of edge, for example, the edge of a bowl or the edge of a countertop, hosts a greater probability of you compromising that eggs yolk.
+Breaking eggs on any edge, for example, the edge of a bowl or the edge of a countertop, hosts a greater probability of you compromising that egg’s yolk.
 So…crack the eggs by tapping them on a FLAT SURFACE such as your countertop.

-Separate the egg whites from the egg yolks by allowing the egg whites to gently slip through your fingers into a bowl.
-Don’t let any bit of yolk into the whites which will compromise the ability of the egg whites to trap air and do their job for ‘the puff.’
+Separate the egg whites from the egg yolks by allowing the egg whites to slip through your fingers into a bowl gently.
+Don’t let any bit of yolk into the whites, which will compromise the ability of the egg whites to trap air and do their job for ‘the puff.’

 Consider rosemary, thyme, chives, sage, and oregano.
 Selecting one herb and not a combination usually works best.
 And remember, leaves only.
 No stems.

-A baked egg souffle does require another key step to ensure its success: MUST PREHEAT OVEN!
-Now that you’ve done all of the work to ensure a perfect and fluffy egg soufflé, do not skip ahead by popping the casserole dish with the fragile egg mixture into a cold or luke warm oven.
+A baked egg souffle does require another critical step to ensure its success: MUST PREHEAT OVEN!
+Now that you’ve done all the work to ensure a perfect and fluffy egg soufflé do not skip ahead by popping the casserole dish with the fragile egg mixture into a cold or lukewarm oven.

-If fresh herbs are unavailable, dried herbs may be used per a 3:1 ratio; for example, 3 teaspoons of fresh herb to 1 teaspoon dried.
+If fresh herbs are unavailable, dried herbs may be used per a 3:1 ratio; for example, three teaspoons of fresh herbs to 1 teaspoon dried.

 The oven MUST BE PREHEATED before the baking dish is loaded in.
-To that end, once the soufflé is finished, pull it from the oven carefully and serve immediately.
+Once the soufflé is finished, carefully pull it from the oven and serve immediately.

 No matter what, ALWAYS make the soufflé base first.
-Whether the soufflé you are perfecting is a savory or a sweet, always combine the egg yolks together with the base ingredients so they are ready to marry the whites as soon as they transform into stiff peaks.
+Whether the soufflé you are perfecting is savory or sweet, always combine the egg yolks with the base ingredients so they are ready to marry the whites as soon as they transform into stiff peaks.

 Combining the egg mixture base with the egg whites is way beyond the capability of your fabulously bulging biceps.
 Trust me.
 For this step, bust out the electric hand mixer or your stand mixer fitted with the whip attachment.
 Always beat the whites on medium speed.

 This is not a fast process.
 You are going for fluffy here.
-Initially you’ll get soft peaks.
+Initially, you’ll get soft peaks.
 Keep mixing until stiff peaks form.
-Stiff peaks are defined as pulling the mixer away and the peaks of those egg whites remain stiff and standing.
-If peaks form and wilt slightly or collapse, you need to beat a bit longer.
+Stiff peaks are defined as pulling the mixer away, and the peaks of those egg whites remain stiff and standing.
+You must beat a bit longer if peaks form and wilt slightly or collapse.
 NOTE: A food processor will NOT work for this.

 Fold the egg whites into the egg yolk mixture in three stages.
-Just in case today is an iffy math day for you, this means one third, one third, and one third 🙂 The peaks of the freshly-whipped egg whites will start to lose their stability immediately after you’ve achieved those stiff peaks.
-Because of this, it’s critical that you begin the folding process, in stages, right away.
+Just in case today is an iffy math day for you, this means one-third, one-third, and one-third 🙂 The peaks of the freshly whipped egg whites will start to lose their stability immediately after you’ve achieved those stiff peaks.
+Because of this, you must begin the folding process in stages immediately.

-Often, I will go out of my way to make an otherwise splendid soufflé not entirely average by seeking out a unique hard cheese with unique flavor for “flouring” my soufflé dish.
+I often go out of my way to make an otherwise splendid soufflé not entirely average by seeking a unique hard cheese with a unique flavor for “flouring” my soufflé dish.
 If I find a cheese I enjoy, I add it to my recipe card in my recipe box for the next time.
-It is kind of like giving myself a little recipe rating with the cheese I like best.
+It is like giving myself a little recipe rating with the cheese I like best.

 I also grab shallots for a caramelized shallot and herb combination.
-Sage pairs well with caramelized shallot, and incorporating these two flavors alone is a seriously savory dish enjoyed as a side to roast lamb.
+Sage pairs well with caramelized shallot and incorporating these two flavors alone is a savory dish enjoyed as a side to roast lamb.

-For a heartier soufflé, mashed potatoes combined with a an aged cheddar cheese and rosemary leaves is altogether distinctive.
-If wanting to offer as both a dinner and a breakfast, an easy egg soufflé with spinach or an egg and cheese soufflé with spinach and Gruyere cheese are both great bases to consider.
+For a heartier soufflé, mashed potatoes combined with aged cheddar cheese and rosemary leaves are distinctive if you want to offer a dinner and a breakfast; an easy egg soufflé with spinach or an egg and cheese soufflé with spinach and Gruyere cheese are great bases to consider.

-The healthy egg soufflé recipe I am sharing today may be either a main dish or a side.
-It is a lighter version of a soufflé so it also makes a good choice for a breakfast souffle.
+The healthy egg soufflé recipe I share today may be either a main dish or a side.
+It is a lighter version of a soufflé, making it a good choice for a breakfast souffle.

 If serving as a main, this recipe will feed four to six.
 I recommend a salad along with a crusty bread and good table wine.

-If serving as a side dish, consider serving alongside my Herb Crusted Pork With Zinfandel Reduction or my recipe for Chicken Milanese.
-These dishes are perfect for this mild flavored herb soufflé.
+If serving as a side dish, consider serving it alongside my Herb Crusted Pork with Zinfandel Reduction, as this dish is perfect for this mild-flavored herb soufflé.

-Breakfast souffles need no more than a fresh fruit option such as this fruit and yogurt parfait, and a myriad of home-baked breads such as a savory spinach and feta loaf, banana bread, or a subtle buttermilk loaf.
-Cut the breads into smaller pieces and arrange them in many baskets for a table array for eaters to select from.
+Breakfast souffles need no more than a fresh fruit option, such as an apple fruit salad with yogurt parfait, and a myriad of home-baked breads such as a savory spinach and feta loaf, banana bread, or a slice of subtly tangy buttermilk bread.
+Cut the breads into smaller pieces and arrange them in many baskets for eaters to select from a table array.

-With an amped up selection of sides, a breakfast soufflé can stretch to serve 10 to 12 people with slightly smaller servings.
-If unsure you’ll have enough, or to ensure second helpings, always be sure to bake two.
+With an exciting selection of sides, a breakfast soufflé can stretch to serve 10 to 12 people with slightly smaller servings.
+If unsure you’ll have enough, always bake two to ensure second helpings.

 How Long Does It Take To Bake An Egg Soufflé?

 Plan on a 25-ish minute cook time.
-This bake MUST be absolutely UNDISTURBED.
-No opening the oven and peeking.
+This bake MUST be UNDISTURBED—no opening the oven and peeking.

 How Do You Know When An Egg Soufflé Is Done?